-The Office of Graduate Education has a pool of funds available to help Mason graduate students earn their degrees and conduct research.
+The Graduate Division has a pool of funds available to help Mason graduate students earn their degrees and conduct research.

 Funding comes from such sources as the Office of the Provost, academic departments, and faculty grants.

-- Dissertation Completion Grants (opening October 11, 2022): These competitive awards go to doctoral students in the final semester of completing their dissertations.
+- Dissertation Completion Grants (closed): These competitive awards go to doctoral students in the final semester of completing their dissertations.
 They enable students to focus full-time on research and writing, improve the quality of their work, and shorten the time needed to complete their degrees.
-For the submission template please click here.
+For the TOC template, please click here.
+Click here to download an information sheet about this award.
 Email us for more information about Dissertation Completion Grants.

-- High Impact Grants (closing October 19, 2022): These competitive grants are a new funding opportunity for master’s and doctoral students.
+- High Impact Grants (closed): These competitive grants are a new funding opportunity for master’s and doctoral students.
 They provide tuition support for graduate students’ courses that significantly enhance training and education and/or satisfy credit-bearing requirements towards completion of the graduate degree.
-APPLY NOW for a High Impact Grant.
 Email us for more information about High Impact Grants.

 - Doctoral Research Scholars (opening February 15, 2023): These competitive assistantships are a new funding opportunity for full-time or part-time doctoral students, who have completed a minimum of 48 credits of coursework.
 They provide support for graduate students to advance their research to progress in 998 or 999 requirements towards completion of their degree.
 Email us for more information about the Doctoral Research assistantship.

 - Summer Research Fellowships (opening December 5, 2022): These fellowships provide financial support to graduate students during the summer term, allowing them to devote significant time to their dissertation or thesis research.
 The award fosters greater professional productivity and assists in timely degree completion.
+Click here for an information sheet about this award.
 Email us for more information about the Summer Research Fellowships.
+APPLY NOW.

-- Graduate Inclusion & Access Scholarship (opening September 15, 2022): This scholarship supports the growth and development of an inclusive graduate community at George Mason University.
+- Graduate Inclusion & Access Scholarship (opening September 15, 2022): Open to new, doctoral program applicants for Fall 2023.
+This scholarship supports the growth and development of an inclusive graduate community at George Mason University.
 An inclusive graduate student community is an essential strength of George Mason University.
 This scholarship, awarded on a competitive basis, is available to doctoral students from disadvantaged and/or underrepresented groups in their respective fields of graduate study.
+For eligibility and selection criteria, as well as information on current scholars, please see the Graduate Inclusion and Access Scholarship page.
 For eligibility and selection criteria, as well as information on current scholars, please see the Graduate Inclusion and Access Scholarship page.

 - Mason provides tuition assistance and subsidized health insurance for graduate students who are recipients of certain prestigious scholarships and fellowships.